unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

-A shimmering green arrow streaks toward a target within range and bursts in a spray of acid.
+A shimmering green bullet streaks toward a target within range and bursts in a spray of acid.
 Make a ranged spell attack against the target.
 On a hit, the target takes 4d4 acid damage immediately and 2d4 acid damage at the end of its next turn.
-On a miss, the arrow splashes the target with acid for half as much of the initial damage and no damage at the end of its next turn.
+On a miss, the bullet splashes the target with acid for half as much of the initial damage and no damage at the end of its next turn.

 **_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the damage (both initial and later) increases by 1d4 for each slot level above 2nd.